nicholasdunbar/cucumber-sandbox/readme.md

 ### Attempts to configure the browser

-I was trying to set the firefox profile in env.rb with the following code, but something is missing:
+Sometimes you want to configure the browser to use the settings of a certain user.
+This is called in fireFox the profile of the user.
+In FF (less than or equal to 47) you could do this easily.
+But now with FF moving to Marionette there is no easy way to configure Capybara to load the browser with a certain profile.
+I was trying to set the Firefox profile in env.rb with the following code, but something is missing:
 ```
 require 'base64'
 base64Path2Profile = Base64.encode64('/Users/dunban1/Library/Application Support/Firefox/Profiles/fc9zmymw.DefaultUser')